 Nobody could give me a convincing reason to book.

-It never occurred to anyone to describe a pleasant hotel experience that would tempt me to make a reservation.
+It never occurred to anyone to describe a personable hotel experience that would tempt me to make a reservation.

-Since we were clearly going around in circles, in the next hotel, I steered the conversation in the direction guest.
+Since we were clearly going around in circles, in the next hotel, I steered the conversation towards the topic “guest.”

 I asked what guests say about their stay and how the hotel expresses hospitality.
-I wanted to know what the hotel is doing differently from its competitors.
+I wanted to know what this hotel was doing differently from its competitors.

 This question led to nowhere.
-My contact persons reacted with incomprehension, displeasure, and palpable rejection up to a slight panic.
+Hotel team members reacted with incomprehension, displeasure, and palpable rejection up to a slight panic.

-Not a good sales strategy that increases sales … What do your employees say when they are asked this question?
+Not a good strategy to increases sales …

 In the end, it was the representative of a small 3-star boutique hotel who gave me my only (!)
 Answer.
-When she understood what I was looking for, she enthusiastically described the personal service of “her” hotel to me.
-She told me how the hotel brightened guests’ day with small pleasant gestures, and how many regulars they had because of that.
+When she understood what I was looking for, she enthusiastically described the personal service of “her” hotel.
+She told me how the hotel brightened guests’ day with small gestures, and how many regulars they had because of that.

-She entertained me with anecdotes and the fun of her guests during the daily cocktail hour in the art deco lobby, and I could feel the pride and passion with which she worked in her hotel.
+She entertained me with anecdotes, and the fun of her guests during the daily cocktail hour in the art deco lobby.
+I could feel her pride and passion working at the hotel coming across.
 She described a fabulous hotel experience.

 When she finished, I wanted to book on the spot.
-To this day, I can still clearly remember the name and location of this hotel.
+To this day, I can still clearly remember the name of the hotel.

-Because a receptionist could paint me a picture of an irresistible hotel experience …
+Because a receptionist painted the picture of an irresistible hotel experience for me …